 Wolf Creek Outfitters, Inc. was proud to be a part of the annual Jicarilla 4-H Horse Camp in Dulce, New Mexico.
-The camp is offered to kids in hopes to uplift them as well as the community.
-The tribe has a high incidence of suicide and substance abuse so they have designed the camp to offer the children education and insight.
-The camp teaches respect, responsibility, team work, communication and about substance abuse & how to avoid it.
+The camp is offered to kids to uplift them and the community.
+The tribe has a high incidence of suicide and substance abuse, so they have designed the camp to offer the children education and insight.
+The camp teaches respect, responsibility, teamwork, communication and about, substance abuse, and how to avoid it.

 Wolf Creek Outfitters brings horses to camp each year.
 The children pet, talk to and then ride the horses.
-For most it is their first ride ever, and very exciting.
+For most, it is their first ride ever, and very exciting.
 The ride is more than just taking a walk on a horse.
 The kids are learning the whole time.
 We help emphasize proper care and handling of animals.
 We explain that many animals will treat them the same way they treat the animal.
-In addition, the children are taught how to saddle a horse.
-They have to work together, as a team to get the pad and then heavy saddle up onto the horse and cinch and buckle it.
+Also, the children learn how to saddle a horse.
+They have to work together as a team to get the pad and then heavy saddle up onto the horse and cinch and buckle it.

 Teaching the young & helping our neighbors.